sloorush/llvm-pass-learn/README.md

-# llvm-pass-skeleton
+# logger-llvm-pass

-A completely useless LLVM pass.
+A dummy LLVM pass to log the LLVM IR and get the functions, basic blocks, and instructions.
 It's for LLVM 14.

 Build: